 You can’t improve unless you know where to start.
 Before you begin, spend time looking through your current app store reviews in order to understand what your customers are saying through looking at trending topics, pain points, and everything else.

-To make this process simple, we offer a product called Public Reviews that takes pain out of categorizing, and allows you to quickly and efficiently tag information from your public App Store and Google Play reviews, which is reflected in your Apptentive dashboard.
-To get started, visit the Reviews tab inside Apptentive and add tags to your reviews, like Feature Request, Bug, or Promoter.
+To make this process simple, we offer a product called Public Reviews that takes pain out of categorizing, and allows you to quickly and efficiently tag information from your public App Store and Google Play reviews, which is reflected in your Alchemer Mobile (formerly Apptentive) dashboard.
+To get started, visit the Reviews tab inside Alchemer Mobile (formerly Apptentive) and add tags to your reviews, like Feature Request, Bug, or Promoter.
 Then, use the filters to analyze groups of reviews by tag, star rating, or time period.
-It’s all stored in Apptentive, so your team can collaborate as you tag and monitor your review content.
+It’s all stored in Alchemer Mobile (formerly Apptentive), so your team can collaborate as you tag and monitor your review content.